KHCode/dog-app/README.md

 ﻿# DogPix
-This is a simple I built with StencilJS and the Dog CEO API.
+This is a small, dynamic app I built with StencilJS and the Dog CEO API.
 It's mostly written in Typescript, which I had never written in before, so that was a lot of fun to use.

 ## How I Built This App
 The following is a simplified description of the process I went through in creating this app.